futtta/autoptimize/readme.txt

 = 3.1.9 =
 * improvement: activate JS, CSS & HTML optimization upon plugin activation (hat tip to Adam Silverstein (developer relations engineer at Google))
 * improvement: also defer asynced JS (to ensure execution order remains intact; asynced JS should not execute before deferred inline JS which it might depend upon)
+* improvement: exclude images from being lazyloaded if they have fetchpriority attribute set to high (as done by WordPress core since 6.3)
 * bugfix: disable spellcheck on CSS textarea's (above the fold CSS/ critical CSS) which in some cases caused browser issues
 * add tab to explain Autoptimize Pro.
 * some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).